Overflowing with garden veggies? These 5 simple recipes—and one genius fruit-fly hack—will save your summer haul.

 Wash and dry the basil leaves.
 Blend everything in a food processor until smooth.
 If desired, add additional salt and pepper to taste.
 Store in an airtight container in the refrigerator for up to three days.
 I put a layer of plastic wrap directly on top of the pesto in the container to preserve freshness.
 For long-term storage, freeze in ice cube trays or other freezer-safe trays.
 Once frozen you can pop the cubes out into freezer bags if desired.

 What to do with pesto?
 In addition to blending into pasta, use it anywhere you want a savory flavor burst.
-I love to use it as my base sauce for flatbread pizzas, then layer on garden fresh vegetables, shredded cheese and chopped parsley.
+I love to use it as my base sauce for flatbreads, then layer on garden fresh vegetables, shredded cheese and chopped parsley.
 Make this your own and put whatever you want on your pizza.
 You can also drizzle it on your eggs, toss with veggies or use as a sandwich spread.
-Use your frozen pesto cubes as a flavor boost for your favorite soup recipes.
+Use your frozen pesto cubes to add a quick flavor boost to soups, stews or sauces.

 No basil?
 Try making this recipe with parsley or celery leaves instead for a different taste adventure!